 Who says forts are just for kids and camping is only for summer?
-Set up a tent in the living room, or build a blanket fort like this one from In the Corner.
+Set up a tent in the living room, or build a blanket fort like this one from.

 You can fake a fire (or light a real one if you’re lucky enough to have that as an option), add some mood lighting, blankets, pillows, and of course, snacks.
 This s’mores tray from Twelfth Avenue would be amazing!